Last Updated on January 18, 2023

 Visiting Kobuk Valley National Park

-The Kobuk Desert is a true hidden gem of Alaska and a must-see destination for those looking for an off-the-beaten-path adventure.
 Reaching the Park is an adventure in itself, as the location is remote and there are no developed facilities, but the 1,795,280 acres of backcountry provide endless opportunities for outdoor activities.

-In the summer, visitors can take advantage of boating and floating, backpacking and camping, flightseeing, and fishing.
 Winter activities include snow machining, skiing, and dog mushing, but they require arctic winter survival skills and personal equipment.

 Getting there

-The nearest major cities are Fairbanks and Anchorage, both of which offer flights to nearby towns such as Kotzebue, Ambler, and Nome.
 From there, you’ll need to arrange for transportation to the park.
 The best way to access the park is by plane or boat.

 While it is possible to backpack from the Dalton Highway, most trips begin by taking a plane to your starting point.
-During the summer, commercial businesses provide flights, but it’s important to plan extra days in case of bad weather.

 When planning your visit to Kobuk Valley National Park, be sure to stop by the Northwest Arctic Heritage Center in Kotzebue to tour the museum and talk with a ranger.